68mschmitt/68mschmitt/README.md

-- 👋 Hi, I’m @68mschmitt
+- 👋 Hi, I’m Mike
 - 👀 I’m interested in .NET Core and Backend Systems.
-- 🌱 I’m currently working in AngularJS with a .NET backend
+- 🌱 I’m currently working on whatever interests me...
+C and Linux atm
-- 💞️ I’m looking to collaborate on Front end projects that involve backend api work
+- 💞️ I’m looking to collaborate on anything and everything
 - 📫 How to reach me 68mschmitt@gmail.com